kelsey-ek/of7azure/GUIDE/Failover.md

     ReadWriteMany – the volume can be mounted as read-write by many nodes (RWX)
     ```
 - Storage Services with Access Modes
+    *Providers will have different capabilities and each PV’s access modes are set to the specific modes supported by that particular volume.*
     <img src="./reference_images/access.PNG" title="access">

 2) Create a Service Account which the Provisioner will use.